nus-cs2113-AY2425S1/ip/docs/README.md

 ```
     ____________________________________________________________
+    By separating the boundary between the haves and have nots,
+	here's what I managed to find:
     1.[D][ ] Math homework (by: Friday)
     2.[D][ ] Physics homework (by: Thursday)
     3.[D][ ] Chemistry homework (by: Friday)